jinal--shah/gitdeps/README.md

 Tried it.
 The shell script started off as a couple of for-loops but became quite the monstrosity after adding config file parsing, error checking and validation.

-It also ended up wanting some of those versioned reusable bundles of shell scripts sitting in a git repo. _Chicken, meet egg._
+It could have really used some of those versioned reusable bundles of shell scripts sitting in a git repo. _Chicken, meet egg._

-But hey, if you find a way, please do get in touch.

 ## TODO